-In general, Arctic ecosystems are expected to have lower biological productivity than lower latitude ecosystems due to seasonal darkness and cold.
-However, there is considerable variability between Arctic systems.
+In general, Arctic ecosystems are expected to have less biological productivity than lower latitude ecosystems due to seasonal darkness and cold; however, there is considerable variability between Arctic systems.
 The physical characteristics of the Chukchi and Beaufort Seas described above lead to the distinctive ecological characteristics of each system.
-Overall, the combination of more time with open water and far higher nutrient inputs into the Chukchi Sea relative to the Beaufort Sea generates much higher biological productivity in the Chukchi.
+The combination of increased open water and far higher nutrient inputs into the Chukchi Sea relative to the Beaufort Sea generates much higher biological productivity in the Chukchi.
 Estimates of primary productivity in the Arctic have wide ranges due to the extreme seasonality of production combined with high variability in conditions between years.
-However, the contrast between the areas remains clear despite these wide ranges: the Chukchi Sea (including the Russian portion) has a range of 20 to greater than 400 grams of carbon produced per square meter annually (gC/m2y), while the Beaufort Sea (including the Canadian portion) has a narrower range of 30-70 gC/m2y (Carmack et al. 2006).
-This compares with the Eastern Bering Sea estimate ranging from less than 75 gC/m2y on the inner shelf to over 275 gC/m2y on the shelf break (Aydin and Mueter 2007, Springer et al. 1996), and to the Gulf of Alaska shelf estimate of 300 gC/m2y (Sambrotto and Lorenzen 1987).
+However, the contrast between the areas remains clear despite these wide ranges: the Chukchi Sea (including the Russian portion) has a range of 20 grams to greater than 400 grams of carbon produced per square meter annually (gC/m2y), while the Beaufort Sea (including the Canadian portion) has a narrower range of 30-70 gC/m2y (Carmack et al. 2006).
+This compares with the Eastern Bering Sea estimate ranging from less than 75 gC/m2y on the inner shelf to over 275 gC/m2y on the shelf break (Aydin and Mueter 2007; Springer et al. 1996), and to the Gulf of Alaska shelf estimate of 300 gC/m2y (Sambrotto and Lorenzen 1987).

-Overall biological production is partitioned spatially and seasonally in the Alaskan Arctic ecosystems.
-Spatially, there is a clear longitudinal gradient in both benthic and primary production, with highest benthic biomass and chlorophyll observed in the Russian Chukchi Sea and progressively lower biomass observed to east towards the Alaskan coast (with the exception of the highly productive Hanna Shoal) and into the Beaufort Sea (Figure 4-2, and Figure 4-3; from Dunton et al. 2005).
+Biological production is partitioned spatially and seasonally in the Alaskan Arctic ecosystems.
+Spatially, there is a clear longitudinal gradient in both benthic and primary production, with highest benthic biomass and chlorophyll observed in the Russian Chukchi Sea and progressively lower biomass observed to the east towards the Alaskan coast (with the exception of the highly productive Hanna Shoal) and into the Beaufort Sea (Figure 4-2 and Figure 4-3; Dunton et al. 2005).

-Seasons and the associated ice cover lead to an annual productivity/migratory cycle driven by high production during ice free seasons and characterized by short food chains and animals with high lipid storage capacity and content at all trophic levels (Grebmeier et al. 2006a, Weslawski et al. 2006).
+Seasons and the associated ice cover lead to an annual productivity/migratory cycle driven by high production during ice free seasons and characterized by short food chains and animals with high lipid storage capacity and content at all trophic levels (Grebmeier et al. 2006a; Weslawski et al. 2006).
 Interannual variability in primary production is high due to variability in the timing and extent of ice retreat and reformation (Wang et al. 2005).
-Migratory marine mammals and birds forage in the Arctic in certain areas and at certain times according to the distribution of ice, bathymetric and other physical features (Moore et al. 2000).
-Here we describe a generalized seasonal productivity cycle, linking benthic and pelagic primary production, secondary production, and higher trophic level production in habitats defined by ice and bathymetry: the ice undersurface, the ice edge, open water, and shallow nearshore benthic habitats.
-In some areas such as Simpson Lagoon on the edge of the Beaufort Sea, annual primary production may be locally high and may contribute to offshore systems because some zooplankton and fish migrate inshore to feed seasonally, returning offshore as the lagoon freezes (Craig et al. 1984).
-Additional benthic primary production by macroalgae is limited to shallow nearshore areas and has been best described on the Alaskan Beaufort shelf, where boulder-kelp communities prevail (Dunton 1985, Dunton and Schell 1986, Dunton and Dayton 1995).
-While there are potentially important linkages between some nearshore habitats and the larger offshore ecosystems, this section first focuses on the open shelf habitats responsible for the bulk of productivity and comparable to others under current fishery management plans, then discuses fish, macroinvertebrates, and food webs in the Alaskan Arctic.
+Migratory marine mammals and birds forage in the Arctic in certain areas and at certain times according to the seasonal distribution of ice and bathymetric and other physical features (Moore et al. 2000).

+The generalized seasonal productivity cycle links benthic and pelagic primary production, secondary production, and higher trophic level production in habitats defined by ice and bathymetry: the ice undersurface, the ice edge, open water, and shallow nearshore benthic habitats.
+In some areas such as Simpson Lagoon on the edge of the Beaufort Sea, annual primary production may be locally high and contribute to offshore systems because some zooplankton and fish seasonally migrate inshore to feed, returning offshore as the lagoon freezes (Craig et al. 1984).
+Additional benthic primary production by macroalgae is limited to shallow nearshore areas and has been best described on the Alaskan Beaufort shelf where boulder-kelp communities prevail (Dunton 1985; Dunton and Dayton 1995; Dunton and Schell 1986).
+While there are potentially important linkages between some nearshore habitats and the larger offshore ecosystems, the discussion below focuses first on the open shelf habitats responsible for the bulk of productivity which is comparable to others under current fishery management plans.
+Information follows on fish, macroinvertebrates, and food webs in the Alaskan Arctic.